-- 3.11.1 An application will be cancelled from the HomeChoice North Somerset Register in the following circumstances: - At the request of an applicant; - Where an applicant ceases to qualify or becomes excluded; - Where an applicant does not maintain their application through the renewals process or no-bid renewals process; - Where the applicant moves and does not provide a contact address; - When a tenant completes a mutual exchange; - · Where the applicant has died. - 3.11.2 Any applicant whose application has been cancelled has the right to ask for a review of the decision. - 3.11.3 If the applicant contacts the council within 28 days of their application being cancelled and indicates that they still wish to be considered for housing the application will be reinstated from their last applicable date in band.
+- 3.11.1 An application will be cancelled from the Home Choice Register in the following circumstances: - At the request of an applicant. - Where an applicant ceases to qualify or becomes excluded. - Where an applicant does not maintain their application through the renewals process or no-bid renewals process. - Where the applicant moves and does not provide a contact address. - When a tenant completes a mutual exchange. - Where the applicant has died. - 3.11.2 Any applicant whose application has been cancelled has the right to ask for a review of the decision. - 3.11.3 If the applicant contacts the council within 28 days of their application being cancelled and indicates that they still wish to be considered for housing, the application will be reinstated from their last applicable date in band, if the applicant remains eligible and qualifying. - 3.11.4 Applications may be suspended for reasons other than those mentioned elsewhere in this Policy, in order to prevent bidding in cases where information has been received that may affect eligibility, qualification, bedroom entitlement or banding priority.

-3.12 Review Procedure
+312 Review Procedure

 - 3.12.1 Once an applicant has been notified via email or letter of the band in which they have been placed or their ineligibility, they will have a right to request a review against the assessment.
-The request must be submitted made in writing and sent to the council within 21 days of the date on the notification letter and include the reason why the applicant believes their banding or ineligibility is wrong together with any additional information that the applicant believes is relevant. - 3.12.2 The request for a review will be acknowledged by the council within seven days.
-A Senior Officer who played no part in the original assessment will carry out the review and respond via email or letter, to the applicant within 28 days of the receipt of the review letter.
+The request must be submitted made in writing and sent to the council within 21 days of the date on the notification letter and include the reason(s) why the applicant believes their banding or ineligibility is wrong together with any additional information that the applicant believes is relevant. - 3.12.2 The request for a review will be acknowledged by the council within 7 days.

+The Home Choice Manager or a senior Officer who played no part in the original assessment will carry out the review and respond via email or letter, to the applicant within 28 days of the receipt of the review letter.
 Following the review, the applicant will be informed in writing of the outcome and the reasons for it.

-4. BEDROOM ENTITLEMENT
+4. Bedroom entitlement